AlaaAnani/adaptive-certify/README.md

 ```
 which will create `configs/cityscapes/cityscapes_hierarchy.json`.

 Feel free to experiment with different hierarchy DAG structures on top every dataset fine-grained classes in level 0.
-To do so, change the nodes arrange in a dataset's script.
+To do so, change the nodes arrangement in a dataset's script `annotations/<dataset>.py`.

 ### Cityscapes
 We downloaded the dataset from the [official Cityscapes dataset website](https://www.cityscapes-dataset.com/downloads/).